NET POSITIVE IMPACT

-TMNA’s stakeholders include customers, team members, dealers, suppliers, communities and nonprofit organizations, government agencies, academia and other partners (including other companies and trade associations).
-Outreach with these groups is a crucial component of our environmental sustainability strategy.
+Outreach with our stakeholders, such as “Dealers”, “Suppliers”, “Communities & Nonprofits”, is a crucial component of our environmental sustainability strategy.
 Through outreach, we create mechanisms for building on the successes of our environmental programs and scaling up the outcomes.
 We can act locally and make a difference globally.

 We acknowledge that a stronger commitment to partnership and collaboration is needed to address the world‘s environmental challenges successfully.
-Through our diverse set of partnerships, we are taking steps to build a path to achieving Challenge 2050 and a net positive impact.
+Across our diverse set of partnerships, we are taking steps to build a path to achieving the Toyota Environmental Challenge 2050 and a net positive impact.
 Through the power of collaboration, we hope to create lasting positive outcomes on a macro scale that will help us build a more sustainable future.